microsoft/cobalt/infra/templates/github-actions-bootstrap-iac-cicd/README.md

 * `terraform` will need to be installed.
 Version `v0.12.28` or newer is recommended
 * A shell environment, preferrably bash
-* A Gitlab personal access token.
-Instructions for generating one can be found [here](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html).
-The token will need the `api` permission.
+* A Github personal access token.
+Instructions for generating one can be found [here](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token).
+The token will need the `workflow` permission.
 * An Azure subscription

 #### Deployment Steps